efatsea/would-you/README.md

 ##  Installation
 * Install the game with `npm install`
 * And then type `npm start`
-* Open your browser au url `localhost:3000`
+* Open your browser at url `localhost:3000`

 That's it!
 You are ready to play the game!

-This project was bootstrapped with [Create React App]
+This project was bootstrapped with Create React App